Do you want to know if there's any point in customizing link title attributes? All you need to understand about using it in SEO is right here.

 We generally give more attention to the 'alt' attribute because Googlebot doesn't look at images directly.

-Feel free to add 'title' and other attributes to the 'alt' attribute if they add value to your users!"
+"If you think it would benefit your users, feel free to add 'title' and other attributes to the 'alt' attribute!"

 Bing has the following to say: